Free computer Tutorials

 A Simple Excel 2007 Spreadheet

-Choosing a Font in Excel 2007
+Choosing a Font in Microsoft Excel

 • Highlight cell A1 on your spreadsheet by simply clicking into it